 Pros and cons of getting an HDB Loan VS a bank loan

-From the above table, you will be able to see the advantages and disadvantages of getting either a HDB Loan or a Bank loan.
+From the earlier table, you will be able to see the advantages and disadvantages of getting either an HDB loan or a bank loan.
 While deciding between the two, here are some factors you should take into consideration:

-Pros of getting a HDB Loan over a bank loan
+Pros of getting an HDB loan over a bank loan

-Generally, the HDB Loan is a more popular financing option, especially for young couples and working adults.
-These are some of the reasons why some may choose a HDB Loan over a Bank Loan.
+Generally, the HDB loan is a more popular financing option, especially for young couples and working adults.
+These are some of the reasons why some may choose an HDB loan over a bank loan.

 1. No early repayment penalty for HDB loan

-One of the key attractiveness of getting a HDB Loan is in its flexible repayment period.
-If you take on a HDB loan, you will not be penalised if you choose to repay your loan early.
+One of the key attractions of getting an HDB loan is its flexible repayment period.
+If you take on an HDB loan, you will not be penalised if you choose to repay your loan early.

-In retrospect, a bank loan does not allow you to pay off your loan early, and you may even incur an early repayment penalty by doing so.
+In contrast, a bank loan does not allow you to pay off your loan early, and you may even incur an early repayment penalty by doing so.

 Furthermore, should you choose to repay your loan earlier, you will not be required to pay the remaining outstanding interest committed initially to HDB.
 The interest you have to pay will be based on the remaining HDB balance.

-2. Those taking a HDB loan can choose to switch to a bank loan
+2. Those taking an HDB loan can choose to switch to a bank loan

-For those who choose to take up a HDB Loan, you can choose to refinance and take up a bank loan instead.
-Since there is no lock-in period for HDB Loans, HDB Loan borrowers can freely choose to switch to a bank loan at any time, without incurring a penalty.
+For those who choose to take up an HDB loan, you can later opt to refinance and take up a bank loan instead.
+Since there is no lock-in period for HDB loans, HDB loan borrowers can freely choose to switch to a bank loan at any time, without incurring a penalty.

-However, if you opt for a bank loan, you will not be able to change to a HDB Loan during the mortgage period.
-This means that taking a HDB Loan will give you more flexibility when it comes to early repayments, and the option to switch to a bank loan.
+However, if you opt for a bank loan, you will not be able to change to an HDB loan during the mortgage period.
+This means that taking an HDB loan will give you more flexibility when it comes to early repayments, and the option to switch to a bank loan.

-Another reason why many people would choose a HDB Loan over a Bank Loan would be the lower initial downpayment that they have to pay.
-With a downpayment of 10% of the flat’s value, this is much lower than the 25% downpayment required by banks.
-This means that for a $400,000 flat, you will need to pay $40,000 in downpayment via your CPF, via the HDB loan.
+Another reason why many people would choose an HDB loan over a bank loan would be the lower initial down payment.
+With a downpayment of 20% of the flat’s value, this is lower than the 25% down payment required by banks.
+This means that for a $400,000 flat, you will need to pay $80,000 in downpayment via your CPF, for the HDB loan.

 If you’re taking a bank loan instead, you may have to fork up $100,000 in downpayment, of which $20,000 has to be paid in cash.
 Especially for couples who’ve just started out in their working careers, the latter may seem relatively unaffordable.

-Furthermore, HDB Loans also include a Staggered Downpayment Scheme.
-This means that you can pay your downpayment in two parts: the first 5% will be paid during the signing agreement for lease, while the other 5% will be paid during key collection.
+Furthermore, HDB loans also include a Staggered Downpayment Scheme that allows you to pay less when signing the agreement for lease as compared to bank loans.
 You can find out more in the table below:

 (Signing of the Agreement of Lease)